BUILD Research Mentorship Overview

 The overarching objective of this collaboration is to develop the undergraduate researcher's confidence, research skills, and critical thinking abilities in order to succeed in their undergraduate career, in graduate school and as research professionals.

 There are currently two types of mentoring opportunities.
 Each is focused on students at differing points in their undergraduate career.

 BUILD Scholar Trainees

-Scholars are expected to complete independent research projects that will be presented as posters at the annual BUILD research conferences.
-They are also expected to apply for summer programs at Ph.D.-granting institutions during the second summer and then doctoral training programs in their second year.
-Scholars receive a monthly stipend, tuition assistance, and assistance with travel expenses to professional meetings and conferences.
-They also participate in a weekly learning community seminar class during the academic years.
+They are also expected to apply for summer research programs at Ph.D.-granting institutions during the second summer and then Ph.D. programs in their second year.
+Scholars receive a monthly stipend, tuition assistance, research supplies support, and assistance with travel expenses to professional meetings and conferences.
+They also participate in a 1-unit weekly learning community seminar class during the academic years.

 BUILD Fellows Trainees

 This one-year program, including summer, provides faculty-mentored research and professional development training that includes presentation skills, career development planning, and graduate school application preparation for graduating seniors.
 Unlike Scholars, Fellows are required to have at least 1 semester of mentored research experience before being admitted.
 Fellows also participate in an 8-week summer Learning Community (Summer Undergraduate Research Gateway to Excellence – SURGE) and are expected to apply to Ph.D. programs in the fall semester.
 Fellows receive hourly salary, research supplies support, and assistance with travel expenses to professional meetings and conferences.
 They also participate in a 1-unit weekly learning community seminar class during the academic year.